MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights-new.md

     ![Test email - read stats](../../images/mya/use/test-email-read-stats.png)

-   If you do not have an email open, select the **Track email open rates** card to see read statistics for all eligible sent emails.
+   If you do not have an email open, select **Track email open rates** to see read statistics for all eligible sent emails.

     ![Email open rates](../../images/mya/use/email-open-rates-3.png)